JimSellmeijer/JimSellmeijer.github.io/hire.md

 layout: post
 title: My Services
 subtitle: Software development, Data science and SCRUM consulting
-description: Are you looking for a software developer or data scientist to strengthen your team?
+description: Are you looking for a Software Developer or Sata Scientist to strengthen your team?
 Or perhaps, you already have a team but have trouble managing agile software development.
 In either case, you have come to the right address.
 With over 4 years of experience in Python programming, machine learning, statistics and Scrum (agile) software development, I have built and implemented software solutions for scientific publications and for companies like Haufe, PDV and a well-known German professional network site.
-In addition to working as a python developer and data scientist, I became a certified Scrum master and have successfully managed the development team at Searchtalent GmbH within the agile framework.
+In addition to working as a Software Developer and Data Scientist, I became a certified SCRUM Master and have successfully managed the development team at Searchtalent GmbH within the agile framework.
 image: assets/images/desk.jpg
 nav-menu: true
 show-tile: true